doiim/sunodo-devcontainer/README.md

 This is a template for TypeScript Cartesi DApps.
 It uses node to execute the backend application.
 The application entrypoint is the `src/index.ts` file.
 It is bundled with [esbuild](https://esbuild.github.io), but any bundler can be used.

+# Python DApp Template

+This is a template for Python Cartesi DApps.
+It uses python3 to execute the backend application.
+The application entrypoint is the `dapp.py` file.